NotNotTech/Raylib-CsLo/README.md

    - the `Raylib-CsLo.Examples` project will run by default, and will run through all 100+ examples.
 4. For a stand-alone example, see the [`./StandaloneExample` folder](https://github.com/NotNotTech/Raylib-CsLo/tree/main/StandaloneExample)

+# Linux / OsX support
+Basic: Ubuntu 20.04 and OsX should work!
+Please try it out, (both Nuget package and sources should work).
+And please read [This Issue](https://github.com/NotNotTech/Raylib-CsLo/issues/1)

 # Release timeline